Kaja Kamp

-Kaja Kamp Nielsen (born 29 April 1994) is a Danish handball player for Borussia Dortmund Handball and the Danish national team.
+Kaja Kamp Nielsen (born 29 April 1994) is a Danish handball player for HØJ Elite) and the Danish national team.

 She was selected as part of the Danish 20-player squad for the 2022 European Women's Handball Championship, but was not in action.
 At the 2023 World Cup she was initially not part of the team, but after Kathrine Heindahl was injured in the semifinal, Kamp was called up and participated at the bronze medal match.

 Kamp started playing handball at the age of 12 in Visse IF.
 In 2010 she transferred to Aalborg DH.
 After the club went bankrupt in 2013, she switched to Vendsyssel Håndbold.

+After a year at Borussia Dortmund, she will return to Denmark and join HØJ Elite for the 2026–27 season.

 In addition to ordinary handball, Kamp has also played for the Danish national team in Beach handball, where she became a European champion in 2019.